NishkarshRaj/100DaysofMLCode/3_Regression/Simple_Linear_Regression/README.md

 ```

 Even though the formulae of Simple Linear Regression is same as that of a straight line but it must be noted that dataset when visualized in terms of graph will never give result in form of straight line, it will be approximated as a **BEST FIT** straight line.

+## How does Simple Linear Regression model create "Best Fitting Line" or "Trend Line" from actual data set? == Ordinary Square Method

+For each value of Xi (Independent value), multiple lines can be created using different M and C values.
+For each actual value (Yi) and modelled value (Yi^), calculate the SUM of (yi-yi^)^2 and choose the best fitting line which has minimum square value.